DIY Disasters and How Not to Fix Home Problems

 Some of the time they’re right.
 On other occasions they’re heading for DIY disasters, turning a money-saving exercise into an expensive catastrophe.

-Your DIY solution might just be papering over the problem and potentially causing long-term damage.
+Your DIY project might just be papering over the problem and potentially causing long-term damage.
+DIY disasters at home usually start with the best intentions.

 DIY Demolition Jobs